Set up and use Apple Card on your iPhone

 As we continue to use the Apple Card, charging, making payments and monitoring our spending, there'll surely be more features we discover.
 We'll continue to update this post in the coming days and weeks.

-Update, Aug.
-16: Adds where to find info on qualifying for the card.

-Discuss: How to set up Apple Card and use it with your iPhone
+Discuss: How to apply for Apple Card and use it on your iPhone

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.